CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

          False => prim__mod_int x y
 ```

-This is, as you may have noticed, neither `total` nor `covering`.
+This, as you may have noticed, is neither `total` nor `covering`.
 So what
 happens with that?
 My first thought was to "fix" this by filling in the missing
 `True` case and adding a descriptive crash message in those cases.
 However,
 dunham figured out that the issue was actually more serious than that.
 He